 Audit Policy: A student who has registered for AUDIT in this class is just like the student who registered for credit.
-He or she MUST attend class, do the assignments, and take the tests.
+He or she MUST do the assignments, take the tests, and stay in regular communication with the instructor.
 The only difference between an AUDIT student and a CREDIT student in this class is what grade appears (or does not appear) on the transcript.